guilhemmarchand/dhl-resubmission-docs/docs/html/_sources/rbac.rst.txt

 Builtin roles
 =============

-**The application embedds different roles as part of its configuration, which would used via inheritance to provide access and permissions to the application and its sub-components.**
+**The application contains different roles as part of its configuration, which would be used via inheritance to provide access and permissions to the application and its sub-components.**

-**The emebedded roles are:**
+**The embedded roles are:**

 .. list-table::
    :header-rows: 1